liawhs/p-pointed-star/README.md

 The angles attribute is a dictionary of all possible values of q and the corresponding interior angles of the star object.
 These key-value pairs are determined by the q_angles method.

-Prior to the draw method to draw the star figure, I define the following simple methods.
+Prior to the draw method, which is used to draw a regular p-pointed star, I define the following simple methods.

     @staticmethod
     def beta(q, p):